xiphonics/picoTracker/usermanual/content/pages/instruments.md

 When entering the import file browser, the current folder is the library root folder `/samples`.
 All samples (`.wav` files) in that folder are listed.

+### Navigating and Identifying Files

-Use the `UP` and `DOWN` arrow keys to navigate through the list of available sample files and subdirectories, subdirectories are indicated with a `/` prefix.
-Press `EDIT` to enter a subdirectory, you can go back to the parent directory by navigating to the `/..` entry and pressing `ENTER`.
-Hold down `PLAY` to audition the currently selected sample wave file.
-To import the currently selected wave file press `ALT`+`PLAY`.
+Use the `UP` and `DOWN` arrow keys to navigate through the list of available sample files and subdirectories.
+Subdirectories are indicated with a `/` prefix.

+**Single Cycle Waveforms**: Single cycle waveforms are specially marked with a `~` prefix in the file listing.
+These are WAV files with specific sizes (300 or 1344 bytes) that can be used as oscillators.
+When imported, they'll automatically be set to oscillator mode in the instrument settings.

+A great collection of single cycle waveforms can be found in the [Adventure Kid Sample Library](https://www.adventurekid.se/akrt/waveforms/adventure-kid-waveforms/).

+The status bar at the bottom of the screen shows additional information about the selected file and other information such as:
+- Current preview volume (vol:XX%)
+- File size in bytes
+- For single cycle waveforms, a [1 Cycle] indicator

+### Basic Controls

+- Press `EDIT` to enter a subdirectory
+- Navigate to the `/..` entry and press `ENTER` to go back to the parent directory
+- Hold down `PLAY` to audition the currently selected sample wave file
+- Press `ALT`+`PLAY` to import the currently selected wave file
+- Use `EDIT`+`UP`/`DOWN` to adjust the preview volume

 ### Importing Multiple Samples